 code .from your command prompt once you are in the

 C:\Users\<your name>\Documents\<My_code_Component>directory.
 This command opens your component project in Visual Studio Code.

 Implement the required artifacts for the component like manifest, component logic and styling and then build the component project.
-More information: Implementing sample component
+More information: Create your first code component